damianmgarcia/Hide-n-Seek/README.md

     - Remove hidden jobs from display
       - The extension's browser button popup includes a new toggle button, "Do not display hidden jobs", that lets you remove hidden jobs from view, rather than hide them behind overlays.
     - Hidden jobs tally
-      - Hide n' Seek now keeps a tally of what has been hidden next to the extension's browser button.
+      - The toolbar button now includes a tally of hidden jobs.
 The tally increases or decreases by 1 each time a company is hidden or unhidden, respectively.
 It also increases or decreases by 1 if promoted or sponsored jobs are hidden or unhidden, respectively.
 A simple breakdown of the tally is displayed when your cursor hovers over the extension's browser button.
   - Improvements
     - No more delay when unhiding all jobs
       - Clicking the "Unhide all jobs" button (or its "Undo" button) now produces instantaneous results across all active tabs and windows.
 Previously, there was a short delay.